 Persons appointed to research administrative positions (i.e., administrative functions in support of research or in a research organization) are recognized by organizational titles (Assistant Director, Administrative Officer, etc.) or by functional titles (Fiscal Officer, etc.).

 A detailed description of each of the research staff categories, including information concerning affirmative action serious search, periodic review, numeric limitations, consulting privileges, and benefits can be found in Section 5 of Policies & Procedures.

-Members of MIT's Administrative and Sponsored Research staffs qualify for exemption from the overtime provisions of the Fair Labor Standards Act ("FLSA").
-See the Human Resources web page on Exempt vs. Non-exempt Jobs for more information on the FLSA).
+All full-time members of MIT's Administrative and Sponsored Research staffs qualify for exemption from the overtime provisions of the Fair Labor Standards Act ("FLSA").
+See the Human Resources web page on Exempt vs. Non-exempt Jobs for more information on the FLSA.